Search toggle

 Source: “Car Safety Ratings” NHTSA.gov, https://www.nhtsa.gov/ratings.
 Accessed 10 Mar.
 2024.

-This information is provided solely as an insurance risk management tool.
-It is provided with the understanding that the member insurance companies of the Utica National Insurance Group are not providing legal advice, or any other professional services or advice.
-Utica shall have no liability to any person or entity with respect to any loss or damages alleged to have been caused, directly or indirectly, by the use of this information.
+This information and any attachments or links are provided solely as an insurance risk management tool.
+They are derived from information believed to be accurate.
+Utica Mutual Insurance Company and the other member insurance companies of the Utica National Insurance Group (“Utica National”) are not providing legal advice or any other professional services.
+Utica National shall have no liability to any person or entity with respect to any loss or damages alleged to have been caused, directly or indirectly, by the use of the information provided.
 You are encouraged to consult an attorney or other professional for advice on these issues.

 Utica National Personal Lines Team